-This pertains to how people will get around on your site.
+Navigation pertains to how people will get around on your site.
 You can’t make them work for it.
-You want all of your content to be readily available and good navigation is the answer.
-Use primary navigation, secondary navigation, text menus, internal links, search boxes and breadcrumbs wisely.
+You want all of your content to be readily available, and good navigation is the answer.
+Use primary navigation, secondary navigation, text menus, internal links, search boxes, and breadcrumbs wisely.
 Do this throughout your site to ensure your site visitors can easily find what they are looking for.

 Leading the eye

-In addition to navigating through the site, you must also help visitors determine how to focus their attention on each page.
-You must “lead the eye,” so to speak, by strategically applying weighting, placement, positioning, spacing, and highlighting techniques to guide your visitors from areas of primary importance to supporting, or secondary, areas.
+Navigating through the site, you must also help visitors determine how to focus their attention on each page.
+You must “lead the eye,” so to speak, by strategically applying weighting, placement, positioning, spacing, and highlighting techniques to guide your visitors from areas of primary importance to supporting or secondary areas.

 Search engine optimization (SEO)